 Having network-related specifics (thanks to your test) as well as backend, infrastructure, and log information (thanks to your trace) allows you to access a new level of details about the way your application is behaving, as experienced by your user.

-Create a check that hits your traced HTTP server, and Datadog automatically links the trace generated by your server to the corresponding check result.
+Create a test that hits your traced HTTP server, and Datadog automatically links the trace generated by your server to the corresponding test result.

 The following Datadog tracing libraries are supported: